 Insurable Title does not Necessarily Mean Marketing Title... all bank addendums only provide the bank deliver insurable title.

-Insurable title may come with a host of defects.
+Insurable titles may come with a host of defects.
 However, despite these defects, a title insurance underwriter weighs the risks involved and allows the title agent to issue a title policy even though there may be blemishes and potential problems down the road.
 Ironically, should the value of the property increase dramatically, the buyer is only protected to the extent of the original purchase price.

 This distinction is important because virtually every resale contract provides language to the effect “Title to the property shall be good and marketable with legal access, subject only to the following exceptions…”

 On more than one occasion I have had frustrated sellers lose their sale because the title was not marketable.
 Title companies often gamble that the issue will not come up again or will be overlooked or they may offer to reinsure the property – an unacceptable solution.
-When problems do arise at a later date they are often more difficult to resolve requiring corrective documents in the chain of title.
-For this very reason it is prudent to conduct a title search independent of the bank’s title company.
+When problems do arise at a later date they are often more difficult to resolve to require corrective documents in the chain of title.
+For this very reason, it is prudent to conduct a title search independent of the bank’s title company.

 Bank Title Policies Contain Loopholes...
 Unfortunately, all title policies are not created equal!
 When buying property from a bank the title policy typically lists exceptions (exclusions) from coverage.
 They may seem insignificant to an untrained eye, but be careful as they could prove financially disastrous.
 Below are three recent examples of experiences I personally encountered with proposed bank title policies.

 Case #1.
 A preliminary title search independent of the bank’s title company revealed that the bank did not properly serve all the correct parties in the foreclosure process.
 When the bank offered a title policy it overlooked this glaring problem.
-As a result, if the Buyer had closed with the Bank’s Title Policy they would have been in for a surprise when they elected to sell as title was not clear or marketable.
+As a result, if the Buyer had closed with the Bank’s Title Policy they would have been in for a surprise when they elected to sell as the title was not clear or marketable.

 Case #2.
 A review of proposed closing documents and title policy, revealed an exception to governmental liens from the title policy’s coverage.
 The bank’s closing agent stated it was standard practice to exclude this from coverage.
 Antennas went up and an independent search discovered there were government fines outstanding in excess of $70,000... all of which would not have been covered by the title policy.

 However, bank contracts clearly require buyers to close on time and often seek to invoke penalties of $250.00 to $500.00 a day if a buyer is unable to close on the original closing date.
 This is another example of what is sauce for the goose is clearly not sauce for the gander.
-Unfortunately, since banks will not allow you to amend their contract addendums in any way shape or form, there is no remedy other then to beware of this very real possibility.
+Unfortunately, since banks will not allow you to amend their contract addendums in any way shape or form, there is no remedy other than to beware of this very real possibility.

 In summary, when buying property from banks, it is strongly advisable to obtain the services of a real estate attorney.
-After all, the bank has engaged the services of numerous attorneys to carefully review and artfully draft addendums so they are completely one sided and in favor of the bank.
-To counter this, it is important to be aware what their addendums contain and be willing to call out the bank or their title company whenever a boundary line is crossed…Buyer Beware!
+After all, the bank has engaged the services of numerous attorneys to carefully review and artfully draft addendums so they are completely one-sided and in favor of the bank.
+To counter this, it is important to be aware of what their addendums contain and be willing to call out the bank or their title company whenever a boundary line is crossed…Buyer Beware!